pelagios/recogito-geonames-packager/README.md

 In most cases, it will be useful to include only 'notable' places.
 When setting the `require_concordance` property to `True`, the package will only include GeoNames features that have a corresponding entry on Wikipedia or Wikidata.
-(This will reduce a full GeoNames to approx. 1.6 million records.)
+(This will reduce the full GeoNames dataset to approx. 1.6 million records.)

 ```python
 # If set to True, the export will only include GeoNames features